Combat Zone Wrestling: Japan connection

-Champs Arena, PPV, and Fake You TV
+Champs Arena, attempt at pay-per-view, and Fake You TV

 In February 2000, the company would relocate from their home arena in Mantua Township, New Jersey, to Champs Soccer Arena, in Sewell, New Jersey.
 They would remain there for two years until the state of New Jersey banned the use of ultraviolent weapons (such as glass, barbed wire, and fire) in wrestling.
 To counteract the ban, CZW branched out from New Jersey to Delaware, where they would host their more ultraviolent shows throughout the rest of the company's existence.

-A pay-per-view taping for the June 25, 2000, show, was put in place.
-The event was scheduled to be main evented by Terry Funk and Atsushi Onita in an explosion match, a rematch of their FMW 4th Anniversary Show encounter.
-The deal fell through when Onita canceled.
-Although the show took place and was main evented by Nick Gage and the Wifebeater in the first ever 200 light tubes match in the United States, the show was later called 'They Said it Couldn't be Done'.
+On June 25, 2000, CZW was scheduled to host a pay-per-view event, which was to be headlined by Terry Funk and Atsushi Onita in an explosion match in a rematch of their FMW 4th Anniversary Show encounter.
+However, the match fell through when Onita cancelled and in its place Nick Gage and the Wifebeater performed in the first ever 200 light tubes match in the United States.
+The show was later called 'They Said it Couldn't be Done'.

-On June 8, 2001, the company secured a TV taping for the show Take 1.
-During the main event as part of a dual 20 ft balcony dive, Ric Blade suffered a broken leg after landing on Justice Pain, who laid upon two stacked tables, Nick Gage was to attempt the second dive with Lobo a few meters away.
-Gage slipped and fell from atop the balcony to the ground, but was able to continue, unlike Blade who had to be stretchered out.
-The spot was cut from TV.
-The TV tapings aired on WGTW-48, as a part of CZW's very own show Fake You TV, which was available in many northeastern states in the US.
-After many business changes by the WGTW-48 production team over the years, including a time slot change from Saturdays at 9.00 pm to a weeknight at midnight slot, to compete with other promotions, this idea was a failure and Fake You TV continued to strive.
-CZW continued to endure every business decision that WGTW-48 formulated and executed until the channel decided not to air the June 18, 2004, episode due to its content, through negative effects on the fans and after much consideration, CZW decided to withdraw the show indefinitely.